seanjyu/CS5008_Research_Paper/README.md

 This problem is important in the theoretical computer science community since it is one of the problems that is proven to be NP-hard.
 This means that the optimal solution of this problem can be found in polynomial time but only if there exists an NP-Complete solution with polynomial time that the original problem can reduce to.
 In the case of the travelling salesman problem, the problem can be reduced to finding the optimal Hamiltonian cycle which is in NP Complete.<sup>6</sup>

 As for the applications of this problem, the obvious application of this problem would be in optimization the path for a delivery person to take while delivering packages.
-However these algorithms have also been used to solve optimal placement of components in printed circuit boards such that the wiring between components can be optimized. <sup>7</sup>
+These algorithms have also been used to solve optimal placement of components in printed circuit boards such that the wiring between components can be optimized.<sup>7</sup>

 ## Implementation and Analysis of Algorithms